Applications Due January 31st

 Kimon de Greef

 Kimon de Greef is a freelance journalist from South Africa.
-He has written for The New York Times, The Guardian, Guernica, National Geographic and other publications, with a forthcoming story on psychedelics for The New Yorker magazine.
+He has written for The New York Times, The Guardian, Guernica, National Geographic and other publications, with a story on 5-MeO-DMT, a hallucinogenic substance derived from Sonoran Desert toads, for The New Yorker magazine.
 He co-authored a book on abalone smuggling with a poacher who began writing a memoir in prison.
 He holds a conservation biology masters from the University of Cape Town and a journalism masters from New York University.
+He's working on a book about psychedelics.

-Shayla Love is an award-winning journalist based in Brooklyn.
-She is a senior staff writer at Vice News, on Motherboard's features desk, where she writes about health, science, psychology, and psychedelics.
-She has a master's degree in science journalism from Columbia University, and her work has appeared in Mosaic, STAT, Undark, the Washington Post, the Kenyon Review, the Atlantic, Vice, Harper’s Magazine, Gothamist, and others.
+Shayla Love is an award-winning freelance journalist based in Brooklyn.
+Before that she was a senior staff writer at Vice News for five years where she wrote about health, science, psychology, and psychedelics.
+She has a master's degree in science journalism from Columbia University, and her work has appeared in Mosaic, STAT, Undark, The Washington Post, the Kenyon Review, the Atlantic, Vice, Harper’s Magazine, Gothamist, and others.

 2022 Selection Committee